 The terms “subject” and “theme” are often interchanged and incorrectly defined.
 To avoid material that contains sordid subject matter and immoral themes, we have to know what “subject” and “theme” mean, and we have to know how to identify them in the things we read.

 Determining the subject of a work is usually easy.
 It’s what the book is about.
 Often the title will refer to the book’s major subject.
 Some books have the Library of Congress information printed below the copyright notice.
 It will also tell you the major subjects.

 The theme is what the book says.
 A long work, such as a novel, will not only have one predominant theme, but it will usually have many other themes as well that speak on a variety of different subjects.
 The theme of a story is an observation about life, a verdict.
 The best themes will be insightful, universal, and true.
-An immoral theme is simply one that in some way condones or promotes immorality.
+An immoral theme is simply one that in some way condones or promotes breaking the laws of God, in particular the law of chastity.
 In essence, an immoral theme is a statement about life that is a lie.

 Consider the subject adultery.
 Since adultery is a heinous sin, it is not a pleasant subject, but a book dealing with it isn’t necessarily unwholesome.
 Whether the work is wholesome or not depends a great deal on the theme—what does the book say about adultery?
 A possible true theme about this subject, dramatized in great works of literature such as Anna Karenina and The Scarlet Letter, could be: “Adultery destroys relationships and makes everyone involved miserable.”
 Another true theme, found in the story of King David in the Bible, could be: “Committing adultery can lead to more reprehensible sins.”
 Still another true theme might be: “When an adulterer chooses the long, difficult road of repentance, his peace of mind will be restored and family relationships can be healed.”